-@π΅ Tribbick @Sylke Vicious I'm sure there will be lasting effects, but I don't think 100% WFH can be the new normal.
+@πŸ”΅ Tribbick @Sylke Vicious I'm sure there will be lasting effects, but I don't think 100% WFH can be the new normal.
 Some employees don't even want it, and I admit there *are* benefits to meeting face to face.

-It would save a ton of money in real estate costs.
-Esp. true in HK.
 Instead of 40 employees all with office space, you have reception, 2-3 meeting rooms and 2-3 generic closed offices for when people need to be in to meet clients or for w/e reason.
 Loo, kitchen.
-Much less space and cheaper. @trebach
+Much less space and cheaper.

 it would also offload quite some costs on the workers (and I see companies as being willing to subside those costs for well payed workers who could afford it anyway, but not for lower paid ones).